-- Closure of borders and banning of commercial flights effective 19th March; - As from 19th March, all passengers entering Mauritius are quarantined in hotels for 14 days; - Stranded Mauritian nationals abroad have been repatriated from South Africa, France and over the coming weekend, those from India will be brought back; - Covid-19 High level Task Force, chaired by the Hon.
-Prime Ministers, comprising Senior Ministers and the Minister of Health meet daily to closely monitor the situation; - Lockdown for all non-essential services/travel extended from 15th May; - Treatment of COVID-19 patients in hospitals and community infection control measures under implementation including contact tracing in line with WHO recommendations; - Sensitization of the population on the precautionary and hygiene measures including, the wearing of masks, use of hand sanitisers, home confinement and social distancing through media campaigns in appropriate languages; - Precautionary measures in all public places; - Shopping authorized in supermarkets and shops selling essential commodities based on alphabetical order under strict conditions subject to sanitary control; - Postponement of court cases; - Food safety nets for vulnerable persons in place.
+- Closure of borders and banning of commercial flights effective 19th March.
+Only specially authorized flights allowed to operate; - As from 19th March, all passengers entering Mauritius are quarantined in hotels for 14 days; - Stranded Mauritian nationals abroad have been repatriated from South Africa, France and India; - Covid-19 High level Task Force, chaired by the Hon.
+Prime Ministers, comprising Senior Ministers and the Minister of Health meet daily to closely monitor the situation; - Lockdown for all non-essential services/travel extended from 15th May; - Treatment of COVID-19 patients in hospitals and community infection control measures under implementation including contact tracing in line with WHO recommendations; - Sensitization of the population on the precautionary and hygiene measures including, the wearing of masks, use of hand sanitisers, home confinement and social distancing through media campaigns in appropriate languages; - Precautionary measures in all public places; - Public transport to resume full operations as from 15th June 2020 and must observe hygiene and social distancing regulations. - Religious and social gatherings including weddings permitted as from 15th June 2020 and must observe hygiene and social distancing regulations. - Most schools will open on 1st July 2020 instead of 1st August 2020 as previously announced. - Shopping authorized in supermarkets and shops selling essential commodities based on alphabetical order under strict conditions subject to sanitary control; - Postponement of court cases: - Food safety nets for vulnerable persons in place.